Death of Hank Williams: Controversy

 The circumstances of Williams's death are still controversial.
 The result of the original autopsy indicated that Williams died of a heart attack.
 Author Colin Escott concluded in his book Hank Williams: The Biography that the cause of death was heart failure caused by the combination of alcohol, morphine and chloral hydrate.

 The investigating officer in Oak Hill declared later that Carr told him that he had pulled over at the Skyline Drive-In restaurant outside Oak Hill, and found Williams dead.
 Having interviewed Carr, the best that Peter Cooper of The Tennessean could offer was that "somewhere between Mount Hope and Oak Hill", Carr noticed Williams' blanket had fallen off.

-"I saw that the overcoat and blanket that had been covering Hank had slipped off," Carr told yet another reporter.
+"I saw that the overcoat and blanket that had been covering Hank had slipped off," Carr told another reporter.
 "When I pulled it back up, I noticed that his hand was stiff and cold."
 When he tried to move his hands, they snapped back to the same position the hotel porters had arranged him in.

 Carr told Cooper this happened at the side of the road six miles from Oak Hill, but investigating officer Howard Janney placed it in the Skyline Drive-In restaurant's parking lot, noting that Carr sought help from a Skyline employee.
 Another researcher decided it could have happened at any of the gas stations near Mount Hope.

 Regardless, Carr said he next drove to "a cut-rate gas station".
 "I went inside and an older guy, around 50, came back out with me, looked in the back seat, and said, 'I think you've got a problem'.
 He was very kind, and said Oak Hill General Hospital was six miles on my left," and that would place him in Mount Hope.

 They later drove to Oak Hill in search of a hospital, stopping at a Pure Oil station on the edge of town.
 Carr's account of how he discovered that Williams was dead outside Oak Hill is challenged by Dr. Leo Killorn, a Canadian intern at Beckley hospital, West Virginia, fifteen miles from Oak Hill, who claims that Carr drove up to the hospital and asked him to see Williams.
 Killorn stated that the fact that Carr told him it was Hank Williams caused him to remember the incident.
 Carr was exhausted and, according to the police reports, nervous enough to invite suspicion that foul play had been involved in Williams' death.